 A research team led by Stephen Elledge, a professor in the Department of Genetics at Harvard Medical School, and his post-doctoral fellow Nicole Solimini, has now provided an answer.
-The most common hemizygous deletions in cancer, their research shows, involve a variety of tumor suppressing genes called STOP genes (suppressors of tumorigenesis and proliferation) that scatter randomly throughout the genome, but that sometimes cluster in the same place on a chromosome.
+The most common hemizygous deletions in cancer, their research shows, involve a variety of tumor-suppressing genes called STOP genes (suppressors of tumorigenesis and proliferation) that scatter randomly throughout the genome, but sometimes cluster in the same place on a chromosome.
 And these clusters, said Elledge, who is also a professor of medicine at Brigham and Women’s Hospital, tend to be deleted as a group.
 “Eliminating the cluster gives a bigger bang for the deletion buck,” he said.

 This finding is especially interesting in light of the two-hit model of cancer formation, which holds that both copies of a recessive gene need to be inactivated to trigger a biological effect.
 Thus the loss of a single tumor suppressor copy should have little or no influence on tumor cell proliferation because the remaining copy located on the other chromosome is there to pick up the slack.